 I decided to begin in Genesis and read one chapter, one verse at a time.
 I took time to think on Scripture a bit longer, meditate a bit more, and even break out some commentaries to see what others have to say about some of the passages.
 It took me four days short of two years to read through God’s Word.
 I loved it.

 If you are just finding alighttomyway, hello and welcome.
-If you’d like, you can read what God put on my heart the last six years in the archives of this blog.
+If you’d like, you can read what God put on my heart in the archives of this blog.
 I pray God will bless you as you open your heart to hearing from him through his Word.

 Whether or not you make alighttomyway a part of your walk with the Lord, I pray that you will always… ALWAYS… make reading God’s Word a priority every day.
 Dear one, let’s determine to not only read it, but memorize it, meditate on it, pray over it.
 Let’s ask God to reveal himself to us in the intimate way he can and to prompt us to get out there and lead others to his saving grace.
 That’s what we were put here on this earth to do in the first place.